-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network [Drafting Note: For 13800] Hospice Care (continued) For services that are covered by UnitedHealthcare Group Medicare Advantage (PPO) but are not covered by Medicare Part A or B: UnitedHealthcare Group Medicare Advantage (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network For services that are covered by UnitedHealthcare Group Medicare Advantage (PPO) but are not covered by Medicare Part A or B: UnitedHealthcare Group Medicare Advantage (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-[Drafting Note: For 13801] Hospice Care You may receive care from any Medicare- certified hospice program.
-Our Plan will pay the hospice provider for the services you receive including: • Drugs for symptom control and pain relief • Short-term respite care • Home care All care related to the ter provided by a Medicare- is billed directly to the pla certified Hospice, which

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines. \$0 copayment for all other Medicare-covered Immunizations.
-There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines. \$0 copayment for all other Medicare-covered Immunizations.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
+There is no coinsurance, copayment, or deductible for all other Medicare-covered Immunizations.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
+There is no coinsurance, copayment, or deductible for all other Medicare-covered Immunizations.